 Lauren Sick is a writer and director who grew up in the dark woods of suburbia, screening inappropriate horror movies at slumber parties.
 A lover of horror and genre filmmaking, she was a creative collaborator on the feature film Scare Me, starring Josh Ruben, Aya Cash, and Chris Redd, which premiered at the Sundance Film Festival in 2020 and was picked up by Shudder.

-Her film PARE, a psychological horror starring Dana Drori (Freaky, Tentacles), will have its premiere in 2021.
+Her film PARE, a psychological horror starring Dana Drori (Freaky, Tentacles), is currently starting its festival run, having already taken home awards for Best Horror Short and Best Director.

 Lauren brings a youthful and adventurous expression to her filmmaking, coupling raw emotion with a cinematic style that's rooted in her background of theater, punk rock, and dance.
 Her work has been recognized by Indiewire, BBC Worldwide, New York Times, The Hollywood Reporter, Variety, Deadline, and Rolling Stone, AdAge, Shots, AdWeek, and more.

-Lauren lives and works in Los Angeles.
-She is currently developing her first feature film.
+Lauren is also directing the pilot for Rich Girl, a scripted narrative podcast for Spotify from the creators of Pretty Little Liars.
+She lives and works in Los Angeles and is currently developing her first feature film.
 Find her @laurensick.

 Film & TV - Marc Manus - firstname.lastname@example.org